dynobase-icon

 Both DynamoDB and Apache Cassandra are well-known distributed data store technologies.
 Both are used in various applications and have proven their efficiency at any scale.
 Both databases can manage data without using a specific column schema.
 The concept of tables is still present, but there is no requirement for a specific set of columns, as there is with relational databases.

 Both tables store data in sparse rows, which means that they only store the columns present in a given row.
 Each table has a primary key that uniquely identifies rows or items.
 The primary key consists of two parts.
 The partition key, which is required, determines the data placement by subsetting the table rows into partitions.
-Other is an optional key that sorts the rows within a partition.
+The other is an optional key that sorts the rows within a partition.
 This is referred to as the clustering key in Cassandra and the sort key in DynamoDB.

 Cassandra and DynamoDB both group and distribute data based on the partition key's hashed value.

-Data Model DyanamoDB vs. Cassandra
+Data Model DynamoDB vs. Cassandra

 Apache Cassandra is a column-oriented data store, whereas Amazon DynamoDB is a key-value and document-oriented store.
 Although DynamoDB can store a wide range of data types, Cassandra's list of supported data types is greater.
 For example, it contains data types such as counter, duration, inet, and varint.